-Sam Walton believed running a successful business boils down to 10 simple rules.
-These rules helped Walmart become the global leader it is today.
+Sam Walton believed running a successful business boils down to 10 simple rules and they helped Walmart become the global leader it is today.
 We continue to apply them to every part of our business.
-You can read the rules below, excerpted from his book, Sam Walton, Made in America: My Story.

 1. Commit to your business.